Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems

-While the advantage of functional renormalization group from the point of view of numerical simulation is clear.
-The justification of its usage for nonlocal corrections with the vertex function from the DMFT is not obvious.
+While the advantage of functional renormalization group from the point of view of numerical stability is clear, the justification of its usage for nonlocal corrections with the vertex function from the DMFT solution is not obvious.
 The conventional wisdom of renormalization group calculations is that the bandwidth should be large and the interaction is a small parameter.
-The full vertex from the DMFT is not necessarily small compared to the effective bandwidth.
+The full vertex from DMFT is not necessarily small compared to the effective bandwidth.
 Therefore, the conventional wisdom of justifying the low order expansion is not incontrovertibly fulfilled.
 Moreover, these couplings generate self-energy corrections, which have been shown to be important for studying systems with retardation effects, leading to the renormalization of the Fermi velocity and quasiparticle lifetime.
-Thus, these couplings have to be kept even though they are often ignored in the non-retarded system.
-The effective system being solved is retarded although the original Hubbard model is not.
+Thus, these couplings have to be kept even though they are often ignored in the non-retarded systems.
+In brief, the effective system being solved is retarded although the original Hubbard model is not.